Just one week of immobilization, one week of bed rest, one week of doing nothing, decreases muscle strength and endurance by 20%. (1)

 .”
 Well, this month’s research article adds to the exercise story.

-Researchers worked with 120 back pain patients who were qualified for back surgery.
+Researchers partnered with 120 back pain patients who were qualified for back surgery.
 These patients were diagnosed with herniated discs at L4/L5 or L5/S1.
 Conventional medical care for the herniated discs was tried first.
 Then, strength exercises were added.
 These involved dumbbells, weight training rods/plates, and general fitness exercises.
 All these patients eventually recovered.
 All avoided back surgery.
 All reduced their intake of analgesic drugs.
 (1) What a testimony to the power of exercise!

-Don’t start anything like this without guidance and talking with Minster Chiropractic Center first.
+Don’t begin anything like this without guidance and talking with Minster Chiropractic Center first.
 But know that weight training is very good for you, and combining it with flexibility exercises is vital.
 Exercise like this improves motor coordination and even the function of internal organs.
 Weak muscles lead to back pain which keeps you from moving which leads to more reduction in muscle strength.
 (1) Don't let that happen!

 Contact Minster Chiropractic Center or call us at 419-628-3004 to schedule an appointment to talk about exercise and the type that’s right to add to your Minster chiropractic treatment plan that will be most beneficial.
 Keep moving!
 “Motion is life, and life is motion.”